Casa Marcionelli

-The Casa Marcionelli was a historical residential and commercial building located near San Martín Plaza, in Lima.
-The 3-story building was destroyed in 2023 by a fire during a series of protests in its immediate surroundings.
+The Casa Marcionelli is a historical residential and commercial building located near San Martín Plaza, in Lima.
+The 3-storey building was partially destroyed in 2023 by a fire during a series of protests in its immediate surroundings.
 The building was named after its first owner, Severino Marcionelli.

 History

 The building's area was bought by Italian Swiss businessman and philanthropist Severino Marcionelli (Bironico, 1869 – Lima, 1957), originally from Ticino, alongside his business partner, José Di Luka Hanza Pericevic, originally from Cannosa, Dalmatia.
 Marcionelli, who emigrated to Peru in 1890, was a mining entrepreneur who owned mines in southern Peru, had previously participated in the construction of the high-altitude Galera railway tunnel in Ticlio, and had also ventured into the country's agricultural sector.
 He also helped establish and was an important member of local organizations, such as the Club de la Unión or the Peruvian chapter of Pro Ticino, a diaspora organization for Ticinese Swiss in Peru, becoming an important member of the diaspora.

 The building, built in the 1920s, originally housed Marcionelli's mining company's offices.
 Marcionelli himself served as honorary consul as the building also began to house the Consulate general of Switzerland in Lima until the late 1940s, when the consulate was elevated to a legation.
 The current location of the Swiss embassy in Lima also belonged to Marcionelli.